AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 ```

 -	Finally, open the `web.config` file in the root of the project, and enter your configuration values in the `<appSettings>` section.
-    -	Your appís `ida:ClientId` is the Guid you copied from the Azure Portal in Step 1.
+    -	Your app‚Äôs `ida:ClientId` is the Guid you copied from the Azure Portal in Step 1.
     -	The `ida:Tenant` is the name of your Azure AD tenant, e.g. "contoso.onmicrosoft.com".
     -	Your `ida:PostLogoutRedirectUri` indicates to Azure AD where a user should be redirected after a sign-out request successfully completes.